 As the world tries to find ways to carry on amid the COVID-19 crisis, many employees are eager to leave their homes and get back to an office setting, at least some of the time.
 While remote work proved to be a great solution during the height of the pandemic, workers are beginning to realise that some aspects of being in a workspace can’t be fully replicated at home.

 That’s why many people are making the transition back into in-person workspaces.
 To help accommodate a return to work that is flexible enough to fit every person’s unique needs, WeWork has launched WeWork All Access.
 It’s a programme that allows you access to hundreds of locations across 150 cities worldwide for one monthly fee.
-New members in the United Kingdom can sign up for a one month free trial for access to WeWork buildings for up to 10 people on your team.

 Being able to access different office locations, including those closer to your home, addresses some of the pain points for working professionals that recent studies reveal.
 According to a survey by WeWork and brightspot strategy, the vast majority (90 per cent) of people said they want to return to the office at least one day a week to recapture some of the work dynamics they’ve been missing.
 Gensler’s US Work from Home Survey found only 12 per cent of workers want to work from home full-time.
 And in PwC’s US Remote Work Survey, 39 per cent said that difficulty collaborating negatively affected productivity as they sheltered in place.